JurikMatej/IBP-NEL-Analysis-Scripts/docs/NEL-analysis-data-contract.md

 #### NOTES:

-* eTLD inclusion (merging historic, searching, parsing eTLD+1) implemented - publicsuffix2 library used (license OK)
+* eTLD inclusion (merging historic, searching, parsing eTLD+1) implemented - publicsuffix2 library used (license OK) - TODO REVISE on the comments
 * analysis tested on the first 2 metrics - got better results
 * profiled the analysis - it takes TOO LONG
 * came up with what final steps we could take to finish this Bachelor Thesis